JDL Travel

 t-shirts

-4th of July beach day featuring festive t-shirts from Bob
+4th of July beach day featuring festive t-shirts from my Dad

 fireworks

-Celebrating Grammy's birthday with some at home fireworks-to avoid the crowds!
+Celebrating my Grammy's birthday with some at home fireworks-to avoid the crowds!

 curls